Winnie59/Food-Tarot/readme.md

 - As a user, User should hear the sound alerts if the card are matched and they will stay filpped.
 - As a user, User should see the score updates every time that the pair is matched.
 - As a user, User win the game when matched 10 pairs of cards.
-- As a user, If the time running out, will have to retry again.
+- As a user, If the time running out, will have to try again.

 After winning